Sign in

 Get Auditorium Acoustics Help From Illuminated Integrations

-At Illuminated Integrations, we offer a full range of turnkey audio, video and lighting (AVL) solutions for our customers.
-This includes consulting on auditorium acoustics and delivering an acoustic design or treatments that are tailored to your auditorium.
-We can also create high-quality rigging designs for auditorium stages.
+At Illuminated Integrations, we offer a comprehensive range of turnkey audio, video, and lighting (AVL) solutions for our customers.
+This includes consulting on auditorium acoustics and delivering tailored acoustic designs or treatments.
+We also create high-quality rigging designs for auditorium stages.

-We know how important acoustics are in an auditorium.
-We have the expertise to help you identify problems and deliver solutions to fix them so you can achieve the fantastic acoustics youre after.
-That next school play, guest lecture, dance recital, talent show or concert will sound clear and acoustically rich to delight your guests.
+We understand the significance of acoustics in an auditorium.
+With our expertise, we can help identify problems and deliver effective solutions, ensuring your next school play, guest lecture, dance recital, talent show, or concert sounds clear and acoustically rich, delighting your guests.

-For more information or to speak to an expert, contact us today.
+For more information or to speak with an expert, contact us today.

 Contact Us